 How to adjust arm height and cartridge alignment

-Many upmarket decks allow the user to adjust arm height.
-Usually the arm is set to be parallel with a record when playing, though sometimes a cartridge may have a particular preference depending on its design.
+Many upmarket decks allow the user to adjust tonearm height.
+Usually, the arm is set to be parallel with a record when playing, though sometimes a cartridge may have a particular preference depending on its design.
 Generally though, if the arm is too high you’ll get a bright, forward sound and the opposite if the arm is too low.

-If the cartridge isn’t pre-fitted, then you’ve a bit more work to do.
+If the cartridge isn’t pre-fitted, then you have a bit more work to do.
 Most cartridges are held on with a pair of bolts - these are small and easy to lose, so take care.
 Some have captive nuts built into the cartridge body, which makes things less fiddly.

 Once mounted, you’ll need to connect the thin, fragile arm wires to the cartridge.
 These are colour-coded but there’s not much space, so you’ll need small long-nose pliers to help attach them.
 Be careful when doing this - it doesn’t take much to damage the connectors or even break the wires.

-Next up is cartridge alignment.
-You’ll need a gauge to do this.
-While you can get expensive metal guages, many manufacturers supply a simple but effective card-based alternative in the box.
+Next up is cartridge alignment - you’ll need a gauge to do this.
+While you can get expensive metal gauges, many manufacturers supply a simple but effective card-based alternative in the box.
 This usually consists of two points, each surrounded with printed parallel lines.